-Demolition and/or removal of non-heritage buildings and structures (as outlined in Appendix A) may be permitted by Council upon the submission and approval of a heritage permit application provided it is accompanied with appropriate drawings and plans for a new building or structure that complies with the guidance in the Brooklyn and College Hill Heritage Conservation District Plan and Guidelines and other applicable City guidelines and standards.
+Demolition and/or removal of non-heritage buildings and structures (as outlined in Appendix A) may be permitted by Council upon the submission and approval of a heritage permit application provided it is accompanied with appropriate drawings and plans for a new building, structure, or landscaping that complies with the guidance in the Brooklyn and College Hill Heritage Conservation District Plan and Guidelines and other applicable City guidelines and standards.

-Conditions of approval shall be attached requiring that any new building or structure permitted shall be constructed within two years of approval, or as mutually agreed upon by the property owner and City of Guelph.
+Conditions of approval shall be attached requiring that any new building, structure, or site works permitted shall be constructed within two years of approval, or as mutually agreed upon by the property owner and City of Guelph.
 If new construction has not been completed the provisions of the Ontario Heritage Act shall apply with respect to contraventions of the Act.